 In my early thirties, I returned to the power of words with poetry.
 I continued creating as pictures formed though lens and brush; eventually, combining them with poetry into one piece.
 Today, I take my photos with a digital 35 continuing my passion for photography and adding another layer with digital art.
 I paint, bead, weave dreamcatchers, sew creations, and do crafts of all sorts with many materials.
-I enjoy blending 2 or more forms together into a sculpture or wallhanging.
+I enjoy blending 2 or more forms together into a sculpture or a wall hanging.
 I usually have at least two projects underway besides my daily need to write poetry.
 I am a poet and artist expressing my thoughts and perceptions as they grow from ideas into poems and visual creations.
-I share my voice with you.